(Updated January 2022 … )

 “Generally, we find the ‘price per square foot’ rate to be around:

-A link to information on Commercial building costs.
+A link to 2021 Canadian Cost Guide (commercial & residential) on 2021 building costs.

 What About the Services ?

 For those considering a lot purchase, keep in mind the total costs at the finish line.
 A drilled well will add up to $10,000 and even $20,000 to the final total.
-In Granville on the Water, most lots do not have this cost, as piped water is distributed throughout the subdivision.
-Some lots in higher elevations may require wells.
-Together with underground electrical services, value and quality is elevated in the neighbourhood adding to peace of mind.
+In Granville on the Water, owners do not have this cost, as piped water is distributed throughout the subdivision.
+Together with underground electrical services, value and quality is elevated in the neighbourhood, adding to peace of mind.

 There are a number of ways to find a good builder on the island.
 Word of Mouth and recommendations from known friends, family, and regular acquaintances is usually a good way to avoid problems.
 That should find you a good builder, but perhaps not the best or not on your schedule ?
 As homes represent the biggest investment most people ever make, take your time to find the right builder …. check out past owners and their reviews and comments.
 Look at the product built by the builder and inspect the workmanship and quality that was put in place.